LiberEat partner with The Vegan Society Trademark

 About The Vegan Trademark

 The Vegan Trademark has been helping users identify that a product is free from animal ingredients since 1990.
 Registration with the trademark gives brands the confidence to shout about their vegan credentials.
-Look out for the Vegan Trademark on over 48,000 products worldwide, including cosmetics, clothing, food, drink, household items, and many more.
+There Are More Than 65,000 Products Registered With the Vegan Society, Among Which 30,000 Are Cosmetic Products.

 About LiberEat